Malaysian Aviation Commission: Merger with CAAM

 In December 2019, the Ministry of Transport announced the merger of MAVCOM and CAAM to create a standalone aviation regulator.
 The proposed merger is said "to optimise staff and financials, as well as making the civil aviation industry more competitive" and will see the CAAM reabsorbing the commission's economic and commercial functions, in addition to its own technical and safety oversight activities.
 Though the merger was supposed to have been completed by the second quarter of 2021, however, the anticipated merger did not materialized as both MAVCOM and CAAM remains a separate entity.

 The merger of both aviation bodies received negative feedbacks from aviation industry players, with the then-MAVCOM Executive Chairman Nungsari Ahmad Radhi disappointed with the MoT's decision to merge the commission with the CAAM, claiming that "such a decision was made with seeming disdain and without consultation" with them.
 Former Deputy Transport Minister, Aziz Kaprawi also objected the merger, saying that "it will remove checks and balances".
 Some parties also express their concerns on the merger with some them demanded that MAVCOM should remain independent, with the Consumers' Association of Penang (CAP) asked the MoT to retain the commission "to promote consumer interest".

 In October 2023, Transport Minister, Anthony Loke announced that a bill for proposed merger between MAVCOM and CAAM will be tabled on the Parliament in 2024.
 On 13 June 2024, it was announced that the two bodies is expected to merge by 2025 with a merger date yet to be announced.
 Eleven days later, on 24 June, two new bills for the merger of MAVCOM and CAAM were tabled at the Parliament by the Deputy Transport Minister, Hasbi Habibollah and approved by the Dewan Rakyat two days later.
 The bills were subsequently passed by the Dewan Negara on 30 July.
 On 11 September, both bills were granted royal assent and were gazetted on 25 September.
 On 20 December, the tentative date for the merger of MAVCOM and CAAM has been finalized and will be announced later.

 On 23 June 2025, Loke announced that the merger of MAVCOM and CAAM is expected to completed by 1 August, with MAVCOM's economic regulatory functions will be taken over by CAAM, which in turn to make the latter a sole aviation regulator in the country oversaws both economic and technical aspects and transitioned as an independent statutory body with separated remuneration and exempted by the Government.
 On 21 July, MAVCOM said that it will transferred its roles and functions to CAAM on the stipulated date while also stated that all of its consumer platrorms, including FlySmart app will remain operational after the merger completed.

-On 1 August, the merger between MAVCOM and CAAM was officially completed.
-As a result of the move, all 57 of the commission's staffs were transferred to CAAM, matched to their skills and experience.
+On 1 August, the merger of MAVCOM and CAAM was officially completed.
+As a result of the move, all 57 of the commission's staffs were transferred to CAAM, matched to their skills and experience with MAVCOM.